CraftySalamander/RTS_Overlay/Readme.md

 The command `python prepare_release.py` will create the standalone libraries of all games, and prepare additional files for the releases.

 On Linux, if the overlay does not stay on top of other applications, use Alt+Space to bring out the titlebar menu for non-GTK applications in Gnome, then just press "Always on top".
+It was successfully tested on Linux with X11.